Financial-Times/origami/README.md

 Bad examples: RightArrow.svg, linked_in.svg, yahoo!.svg

-## How this module works

-The grunt default task generates icon font files and an _ft-icons.scss file which contains CSS class definitions for all the icons.
-A demo.html page is generated which shows the contents of the icon font, using CSS built from the SASS sources.

 ### Options

 IE7 support is switched off by default, but can be switched on by way of a SASS variable: